Call us at (805) 641-1387

 • Backer Mount: This mount is more common for illuminated channel letters.
 This option sees the channel letters attached through a pre-made opening in the building’s frontage or mounted atop the backer board.
 The electrical hardware and power supply are contained within the backer cabinet or situated behind the facade or bulkhead wall.

-Dave Signs services clients here in Ventura, Santa Barbara, and Los Angeles Counties; and Nationwide.
-We know the local zoning ordinances that regulate the size, illumination and projection of Channel Letter Signs.
-Also, we have extensive experience meeting landlord’s and property management requirements for signage.
+Dave’s Signs serves clients here in VenturaSanta BarbaraLos Angeles Counties and Nationwide.
+We know all the local zoning ordinances that regulate the size, illumination, location, materials, and design of channel letter signs for permits and approvals.
+We also have extensive experience meeting landlord’s and property management requirements for signage.

 Dave’s Signs Blog